NATIONAL HOME FUNERAL ALLIANCE

 Q. Are home funerals legal?

 A. Yes.
-In every state and province, it is legal for families to bring or keep their loved one home until time of disposition.
+In every state and province, it is legal for people to bring or keep their deceased at home until time of disposition.
 In ten states, a funeral director may need to be involved in some capacity, but this does not hinder the ability to have a home funeral.

 LEARN MORE ABOUT HOME FUNERAL LAWS